philwhiles/frettler/README.md

 ```

 - It expects it to be followed by a series of notes, (using its notation for sharps or flats)
-- The notes in this simple form follow the 'chord' keyword immediately.
+- The notes in this simple form follow the `chord` keyword immediately.
 - The output is simply the printing of the chord found as shown above.

-The chord matching can follow one of three rules, using the '--rules [strict,relaxed,loose]' optional param :
+The chord matching can follow one of three rules, using the `--rules [strict,relaxed,loose]` optional param :

 - strict
 This is the default rule, in which the first note is assumed to be the tonic, and only the chord having all the notes and only the notes will be listed.